joshschmelzle/monitornetsh/README.md

-# monitornetsh
+# monitornetsh (experimental, i do not recommend to use this)

 monitornetsh.py monitors netsh.exe's `netsh wlan show interfaces` output to show connected WLAN information.
-It includes the conversion of signal quality to an estimated Received Signal Strength Indicator (RSSI) value.
+It includes the conversion of signal quality to an **estimated** Received Signal Strength Indicator (RSSI) value.

 # status